Niaz Ahmad Akhtar: Vice-chancellor at the University of the Punjab

-Akhtar served as the Vice-Chancellor of the University of the Punjab from 2018-2022.
+Akhtar served as the Vice-Chancellor of the University of the Punjab from 2018 to 2022.
 Under his leadership the university witnessed the most progressive years in its history.
 The most notable improvement was the continuous advancement in the international ranking of the university.
 Despite being one of the oldest and the largest university of the country, the University of the Punjab appeared in the international ranking for the first time in 2018 under the leadership of Akhtar.
-From amongst the top 78% universities of the world in 2018, the university improved by ~5% per year, reaching the top 57% universities of the world in 2022.
+Among the top 78% universities of the world in 2018, the university improved by ~5% per year, reaching the top 57% universities of the world in 2022.

 Akhtar made efforts to restructure the academic organization of the university.
 The initial 13 faculties and 83 teaching departments were modified to 19 Faculties and 146 departments, centers, institutes, colleges and schools.

 Under the leadership of Akhtar, the university launched new program/courses at the bachelors, masters and PhD level.
 The courses like neuroscience, optics & photonics, social policy and social entrepreneurship were offered for the first time in Pakistan.
 Akhtar also significantly increased the research funding of the university to reform the research output.

 Akhtar also took several other steps for the development of the university, including implementation of online teaching and research during the COVID-19 pandemic.
 University of the Punjab was the first national university to make such a transition to minimize the academic interruption for students.